 As the district director of the EEOC's New York office explained, “An employment agency's refusal to refer a qualified applicant because of the applicant's age is a plain violation of the ADEA.”
 To that end, the EEOC's settlement prohibits the defendant “from considering an applicant's age when deciding whether to refer them to a job opening.”
 Indeed, the defendant is not even allowed to ask an applicant about their year of birth before making a client referral.

 Taking on Age Discrimination in New York Workplaces

 Keep in mind, the ADEA does not just apply to hiring.
 An employer cannot disfavor a worker who is age 40 or older when it comes to making decisions regarding compensation, promotions, or job assignments.
 In addition, the EEOC has said that employers cannot discriminate within the protected age group.
 In other words, an employer cannot favor a 50-year-old employee over a 60-year-old employee, even though both fall within the over-40 category protected by the ADEA.

 Also note that many employers and agencies are not as blunt as the defendant in the case above when it comes to age discrimination.
 The actual discrimination you experience may be more subtle or carefully concealed, but it is no less illegal.
-If you suspect that your age played a role in your inability to get a job or is keeping you from advancing with your current employer, then you should seek advice from a qualified New York employment law attorney.
-Contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 to speak with a member of our legal team today.
+If you suspect that your age played a role in your inability to get a job or is keeping you from advancing with your current employer, then you should seek advice from a qualified New York employment attorney.
+Contact the Law Offices of Nisar Law Group, P.C., at 646.760.6493 to speak with a member of our legal team today.